unnamed/commons/docs/validation.md

 # Validation

-Library for create fail-fast (If an entered argument is invalid, the method must not respond as if it were a valid argument) APIs, shorten code, etc.
+Library for create fail-fast APIs and shorten code

 ## Examples